Kojon74/challengers/README.md

 3. **Run Expo Prebuild:**
     This step generates the native iOS and Android projects.
 The `--clean` option ensures the `ios/` and `android/` directories are deleted before they are regenerated.
+    This needs to be run every time there is a change made in the native code.
     ```bash
     npx expo prebuild --clean
     ```